 Planning a visit to New York City?

-We rent our spare bedroom and sometimes our entire apartment to visitors, so if you are looking for a place to stay, check out our place!
+We rent our spare bedroom sometimes, so if you are looking for a place to stay, check out our place!

 Looking for a Room in NYC: Large Quiet Bedroom Near Columbia University

 Great way to get around the island of Manhattan, and over to Brooklyn too.
 Recommend the Hop On/ Hop Off all day pass in good weather.